xrpronin17/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 ### Protocol

 The contents MUST be served through the **HTTPS protocol** for security, using a current and secure version of [TLS](https://tools.ietf.org/html/rfc8446), using a valid certificate signed by a well-known certificate authority.
 (Note: TLS was formerly called SSL, but those versions are no longer secure.)
-In other words, a prerequisite for hosting an `xrp-ledger.toml` file is to have a properly-configured HTTPS web server.
+In other words, a prerequisite for hosting an <span class="code-snippet">xrp-ledger.toml</span> file is to have a properly-configured HTTPS web server.

 The plain HTTP protocol is vulnerable to man-in-the-middle attacks; for example, some internet services have been known to modify contents retrieved over plain HTTP to inject their own advertisements.
-To prevent similar techniques from misrepresenting the contents of the `xrp-ledger.toml` file and potentially causing scripts to behave incorrectly or deceptively, one SHOULD NOT trust the contents of an `xrp-ledger.toml` file that is served over plain HTTP.
+To prevent similar techniques from misrepresenting the contents of the <span class="code-snippet">xrp-ledger.toml</span> file and potentially causing scripts to behave incorrectly or deceptively, one SHOULD NOT trust the contents of an <span class="code-snippet">xrp-ledger.toml</span> file that is served over plain HTTP.

 ### Domain

-The domain where you serve the `xrp-ledger.toml` file is a statement of ownership.
+The domain where you serve the <span class="code-snippet">xrp-ledger.toml</span> file is a statement of ownership.
 The file's contents are not as useful or trustworthy when they stand on their own.
 For practical reasons, it may be undesirable to serve the file from your main domain, so you MAY use any number of subdomains.
-When setting the [`Domain` field of XRP Ledger accounts](accountset.html#domain), you MUST provide the full domain, including all subdomains you used.
+When setting the [<span class="code-snippet">Domain</span> field of XRP Ledger accounts](accountset.html#domain), you MUST provide the full domain, including all subdomains you used.
 See [Account Verification](#account-verification) for details.

 You MAY serve the same file from multiple subdomains, if desired.
-For example, if the subdomain `www.example.com` goes to the same website as `example.com`, you can serve the file from both locations.
-If your website _requires_ the `www` prefix, be sure to include it when you specify the domain (for example, when setting the `Domain` field of an XRP Ledger account).
+For example, if the subdomain <span class="code-snippet">www.example.com</span> goes to the same website as <span class="code-snippet">example.com</span>, you can serve the file from both locations.
+If your website _requires_ the <span class="code-snippet">www</span> prefix, be sure to include it when you specify the domain (for example, when setting the <span class="code-snippet">Domain</span> field of an XRP Ledger account).

-It is RECOMMENDED that you serve a human-readable website from the same domain as the `xrp-ledger.toml` file.
+It is RECOMMENDED that you serve a human-readable website from the same domain as the <span class="code-snippet">xrp-ledger.toml</span> file.
 The website can provide further information about your identity and how you use the XRP Ledger, which helps to build trust toward you and your services.

 ### Path

-In compliance with [RFC5785](https://tools.ietf.org/html/rfc5785), the path MUST start with `/.well-known/`.
-The file MUST be available at the path `/.well-known/xrp-ledger.toml` exactly (case-sensitive, all lower case). <!-- SPELLING_IGNORE: rfc5785 -->
+In compliance with [RFC5785](https://tools.ietf.org/html/rfc5785), the path MUST start with <span class="code-snippet">/.well-known/</span>.
+The file MUST be available at the path <span class="code-snippet">/.well-known/xrp-ledger.toml</span> exactly (case-sensitive, all lower case). <!-- SPELLING_IGNORE: rfc5785 -->

-You MAY, if desired, serve the same file from paths with different capitalization, such as `/.well-known/XRP-Ledger.TOML`.
+You MAY, if desired, serve the same file from paths with different capitalization, such as <span class="code-snippet">/.well-known/XRP-Ledger.TOML</span>.
 You MUST NOT serve different contents depending on how the path is capitalized.

 ### Headers

 #### Content-Type

-The recommended **Content-Type** for the `xrp-ledger.toml` file is **`application/toml`**.
-However, applications consuming the file SHOULD also accept a Content-Type value of `text/plain`.
+The recommended **Content-Type** for the <span class="code-snippet">xrp-ledger.toml</span> file is **<span class="code-snippet">application/toml</span>**.
+However, applications consuming the file SHOULD also accept a Content-Type value of <span class="code-snippet">text/plain</span>.

 #### CORS

 To allow scripts on other websites to query the file, [CORS][] should be enabled for the file.
-Specifically, the server should provide the following header when serving `xrp-ledger.toml`:
+Specifically, the server should provide the following header when serving <span class="code-snippet">xrp-ledger.toml</span>:

 ```
 Access-Control-Allow-Origin: *